-On September 30, 2014, the Company entered into an exchange agreement (the "Valent Exchange Agreement") with Valent Technologies, LLC ("Valent"), an entity owned by Dr. Dennis Brown, the Company's Chief Scientific Officer and director, and DelMar (BC).
-Pursuant to the Valent Exchange Agreement, Valent exchanged its loan payable in the outstanding amount of \$278,530 (including aggregate accrued interest to September 30, 2014 of \$28,530), issued to Valent by DelMar (BC), for 278,530 shares of the Company's Series A Preferred Stock.
+On September 30, 2014, the Company entered into an exchange agreement (the "Valent Exchange Agreement") with Valent Technologies, LLC ("Valent"), an entity owned by the Company's Chief Scientific Officer and director, and DelMar (BC).
+Pursuant to the Valent Exchange Agreement, Valent exchanged its loan payable in the outstanding amount of \$278,530 (including aggregate accrued interest to December 31, 2014 of \$28,530), issued to Valent by DelMar (BC), for 278,530 shares of the Company's Series A Preferred Stock.
 The shares of Series A Preferred Stock have a stated value of \$1.00 per share (the "Stated Value") and are not convertible into common stock.
-The holder of the Series A Preferred Stock will be entitled to dividends at the rate of 3% of the Stated Value per year, payable quarterly in arrears.
+The holder of the Series A Preferred Stock is entitled to dividends at the rate of 3% of the Stated Value per year, payable quarterly in arrears.

-For the three months ended September 30, 2015, the Company recorded \$2,089 related to the dividend payable to Valent.
-The dividend of \$2,089 has been recorded as a direct increase in accumulated deficit.
-For the three months ended September 30, 2014 the Company accrued \$2,091 in interest expense on the loan payable.
+For the three and six months ended December 31, 2015, the Company recorded \$2,089 and \$4,178 respectively related to the dividend payable to Valent.
+The dividends have been recorded as a direct increase in accumulated deficit.
+For the six months ended December 31, 2014 the Company accrued \$2,091 in interest expense on the loan payable to the date of the conversion on September 30, 2014 and \$2,089 related to the dividend for the period from October 1, 2014 to December 31, 2014.